7-year-old boy struck, killed while waiting for bus identifi...

 A 7-year-old boy was struck by a vehicle and killed while waiting for the school bus early Thursday morning 12 miles south of Thief River Falls.

-The Minnesota State Patrol identified the second-grader as Anthony Fellam in a press conference early Thursday afternoon.
-Authorities said the boy was waiting with two others to board the south-facing bus on U.S. Highway 59 when he was struck by a northbound 2005 Chrysler Town and Country car.
+The Minnesota State Patrol identified the second-grader as Anthony Fellman in a press conference early Thursday afternoon.
+Authorities said the boy was waiting with two others to board the south-facing bus on U.S. Highway 59 when he was struck by a northbound 2005 Chrysler Town and Country car being driven by Joanne J. Schultz, 69, of Plummer, Minn.

 School officials said classes were going on as usual, but some parents arrived to take their children home.
 Counseling also was being made available.